-Fall is on its way and it comes with its own set of challenges and opportunities where your pets are concerned.
-Each season has its own set of safety concerns that can affect your pets and fall is no different.
-Instead of worrying about heat stroke and keeping your pet hydrated in the summer it is now time to shift gears and pay attention to the worries that autumn brings for your dog.
+Fall is on its way, and it comes with its own set of challenges and opportunities when it comes to your pets.
+Each season has its own set of safety concerns that can affect your dog, and fall is no different.
+Instead of worrying about heat stroke and keeping your canine buddy hydrated in the summer, it is now time to shift gears and pay attention to the worries that autumn brings for your dog.

-Keep in mind, as the heat fades and cooler weather sets in, your pet is more likely to spend more time outside.
-While that might be a good thing, it also means that there is a new set of dangers that your dog might be exposed to.
-Make sure that you take time to inspect their space outdoors to ensure it is kept free of dangers and that if you take walks with your dog that you are aware of the dangers present during the fall season.
+Keep in mind, as the heat fades and cooler weather sets in, your dog is more likely to spend more time outside.
+While that might be a good thing, it also means that there is a new set of dangers they can be exposed to.
+Make sure that you take time to inspect their space outdoors to ensure it is free of hazards and that when you take walks with your dog, you are aware of the perils present during the fall season.

-Those mushrooms that popped up under your favorite tree might look great, but they could be deadly toxic to your dog if he eats them.
-Some dogs will eat just about anything, so it is important to explore your yard for these deadly little morsels on a daily basis if your dog spends any time out in the yard on their own.
+The mushrooms that popped up under your favorite tree might look great, but they could be deadly toxic to your dog if they eat them.
+Some dogs will sample just about anything, so it is important to explore your yard for these deadly little morsels on a daily basis if your dog spends any time out in the yard on their own.
 If you take walks with your dog anywhere mushrooms might grow, it is equally as important to make sure that you watch your dog as they do their exploring.
-If you think your dog got a mouthful of mushroom, make sure to take a sample or snap a picture to show your vet so they can help you decide if it is a danger to your dog.
+If you think your dog consumed any quantity of mushrooms, head to the clinic.
+Take a sample or snap a picture to show your vet so they can determine if the mushroom is a danger to your dog.

-The fall abounds with a wide number of other pests and animals getting ready for winter.
-The typical fleas and ticks are at their peak numbers right before winter, and curious dogs have been well known to cross aggressive hornets and wasps who are frantically trying to get ready for the winter months.
+The fall abounds with a number of pests and animals getting ready for winter.
+Fleas and ticks are at their peak numbers right before winter, and curious dogs have been well known to cross aggressive hornets and wasps who are frantically trying to get ready for the winter months.
 Snakes may be a problem in your area, especially if you have a lot of leaf cover after they drop from the trees.
 Snakes like the dark, moist safety that they provide.
-If you are taking long walks in the woods on cool autumn mornings the temptation might be to give your dog some space to run, but be on the lookout for small animals such as skunks, raccoons, and other animals that may not have gone into hibernation just yet.
+If you are taking long walks in the woods on cool autumn mornings, the temptation might be to give your energetic pup some space to run, but be on the lookout for small animals such as skunks, raccoons, and other animals that may not have gone into hibernation just yet.

-Not all fall hazards exist in the outdoors, the busy nature of the fall months may create hazards within the home as well.
+Not all fall hazards exist in the outdoors; the busy nature of the autumn months may create hazards within the home as well.
 Candy and other sweets are abundant during the holidays and may present a serious hazard to your pets.
 Make sure that chocolate, especially, stays out of your dog’s reach.
-Back to school supplies and decorations are also things that you should keep a close eye on, especially if you have a pet that likes to chew.
-Not only are your kids spending more time indoors, and the potential for items to be left in reach of your pets increase, but many of those items can be toxic or present choking hazards.
-All these new items can provide overwhelming temptations for curious pets.
+Back to school supplies and decorations are also things that you should keep a close eye on, especially if you have a pooch that likes to chew.
+Not only are your kids spending more time indoors, the potential for items to be left in reach of your pets increases.
+Many of those objects can be toxic or present choking hazards.
+Keep overwhelming temptations for curious pets out of reach.

 Not Everything About Fall is Dangerous

 The fall season does bring hazards that can be easy to miss when you finally relax and let your pup have a bit of fun after a long, hot summer.
-The best way to keep your pet safe is with prevention, but keep in mind that if your dog should ingest something toxic or get bitten by a wild animal it is important to get him to a vet right away.
-Delays in getting vet care after ingestion of a toxic substance can make treating and saving your pet than much more difficult, so it is better to be safe and have them checked out even if you are not sure.
+The best way to keep your pet safe is with prevention, but keep in mind that if your dog should ingest something toxic or get bitten by a wild animal it is important to get them to a vet right away.
+Delays in getting vet care can make diagnosing and saving your pet difficult, so it is better to be safe and have them checked out even if you are not sure of the consequences.